PREAMBLE AND SUMMARY

 Employees with a direct impact on nuclear safety: Selected employees, whose special professional competence is verified by an exam conducted by an examination committee established by ÚJD SR, which issues a licence of special professional competency.

-Employees with an impact on nuclear safety: Professionally competent employees, whose professional competence was verified by an expert committee established by the operator of a specialized facility through written and oral exams, which upon successful completion issues a certificate of professional competency.
+Employees with an impact on nuclear safety: Professionally competent employees, whose professional competence has been verified by an expert committee established by the operator of a specialized facility through written and oral exams, which upon successful completion issues a certificate of professional competency.

 Special professional competency of employees according to the Atomic Act means expertise, practical experience, principal attitudes and knowledge of generally binding legal regulations and operating procedures issued by the licensee for ensuring nuclear safety, which is necessary for performing work activities having a direct impact on nuclear safety.